Advertisement

 As Tristen Rosier, founder of Jane in Sydney explains, it’s about finding creative ways to offer great value so that “people want to keep coming back”.
 And at $2 an oyster, surely, we will.

-If this is the year of democratic fine dining, book us in for an express table or seat at the bar.
+If this is the year of democratic and affordable fine dining, book us in for an express table or seat at the bar.

 Advertisement

-Here are Sydney’s best lunch specials, set menus, happy hours, and bar menus.
+Here are Sydney’s best lunch specials, set menus, happy hours, and bar menus for affordable fine dining in Sydney in 2025.

 Best lunch specials and set menus in Sydney